Loading...

 Choose Whole Grains

-Incorporate non-starchy vegetables like broccoli, spinach, or bell peppers to your meal to slow down the digestion process.
+Incorporate non-starchy vegetables like broccoli, spinach, or bell peppers to your meal.
+They add fiber and help moderate blood sugar levels.

 Include Healthy Fats